caiodcamargo999/rarityleads_in_cursor/DESIGN_RULES.md

 ## ✅ Quality Checklist

 ### Before Deployment
-- [ ] All pages use rarity-design.css
+- [ ] All pages use the new Button component
 - [ ] No gradients or glass morphism
 - [ ] Only font-weight 400 and 500 used
 - [ ] Sidebar has logout button at bottom
-- [ ] All buttons are functional
+- [ ] All buttons are functional and accessible
 - [ ] Mobile responsive design
 - [ ] No example numbers in UI
 - [ ] Consistent color scheme
 - [ ] Smooth transitions and animations
 - [ ] Touch-friendly on mobile
+- [ ] All interactive elements have aria-labels

 ### Testing
 - [ ] Desktop layout (1200px+)